LCCZK/IEL/blogs/25-02-05 Analysing_Rowen's_solution.md

 ## Conclusions

-I learnt that having a well written documentation will help future developer spend their time on unnessary tasks, having a clear objective and placing deadlines on tasks will boost my productivity significantly.
+I learnt that having a well written documentation will help future developer to spend less of their time on unnessary tasks.
+Having a clear objective and placing deadlines on tasks will boost my productivity significantly.

 ## Action plan